Flagship Articles • Deep Dives • 1988 & 1993

 Why Mega Man 2?

-This deep dive examines the development backstory, the robot master design system, the OST in technical and aesthetic detail, and the cultural legacy that extends to a famous Japanese fan song recorded two decades after the game's release.
+This deep dive examines the development backstory, the robot master design system, the OST in technical and aesthetic detail, how the game plays and why the design holds up, what critics made of it in 1989, and the cultural legacy that extends to a famous Japanese fan song recorded two decades after the game's release.
+See also: full game catalogue, Keiji Inafune and the development team, and Tateishi's complete OST analysis.

 Mega Man 2 NES gameplay - platform corridor from a robot master stage

-Mega Man 2 NES gameplay - platform stage showing Capcom's 1988 visual style
+Mega Man 2 NES gameplay - a platform stage corridor, characteristic of the precise jump-timing design throughout the game

 The Skunkworks Story